 These cameras all featured open aperture metering, automatic electronic shutters and, in the case of the Fujica shown here, a digital LED shutter speed display in the viewfinder.
 The problem with both the Fujica ST901 and the Pentax ES was that they were really automatic only cameras.
 Although they both had shutter speed dials these were really only there to give access to a limited number of mechanical shutter speeds for occasional use when your batteries ran out.
 Neither camera offered any kind of metering in manual mode.
 The only one of these camera to offer a manual mode with metering and a full selection of shutter speeds was the Chinon.

-There is some debate about which of these cameras represents the zenith screw mount camera technology: the Fujica offers the unique digital shutter speed display, but since only the Chinon offers a full manual mode, the Chinon gets my vote!
+There is some debate about which of these cameras represents the zenith of screw mount camera technology: the Fujica offers the unique digital shutter speed display, but since only the Chinon offers a full metered manual mode, the Chinon gets my vote!
 But the Chinon doesn’t have the luxury build quality of either the Pentax or the Fujica.

-Another problem with all these cameras is that in order to provide full aperture metering a variety of new pins, levers or gears were added to the lens mount to allow the required communication between camera and lens, and each manufacturer used a different configuration of pins/levers.
+Another problem with all these cameras is that in order to provide open aperture metering a variety of new pins, levers or gears were added to the lens mount to allow the required communication between camera and lens, and each manufacturer used a different configuration of pins/levers.
 So in order to use all the features of these camera you have to use the correct lenses from the correct manufacturer.
 Mount an older lens or a lens from another manufacture and you were back to the stop down metering that older screw mount cameras used.

 The big advantage of the M42 screw mount was that it was a kind of universal mount that allowed you to choose any M42 lens you liked from any manufacturer.
 But as the need for communication between camera and lens grew the M42 mount lost this advantage.
 Very soon all these manufacturers stopped trying to flog the dead horse of the M42 mount and switched to bayonet mounts.